doritoes/Persona-Passwords-Study/README.md

   - SkiSlopes
   - accountingWhiz
   - diyexpert

+Key Learnings:
+- "3 of 4 character classes" was very effective, no need to require all 4 character classes

 Interesting but requires further study:
 - Deliberately mispelling words in passwords was not explored